ekadiev/burning-man-ms1/README.md

 I'd like to thank to
   - Matt Rudge, Brian O Grady, Anna Greaves and all the amazing tutors from Code Institute for the tutorials.
-  - My mentor Oluwafemi Medale and all Slack Community for their help.
+  - All Slack Community for their help.